-On 16 January 2009, on the initiative of Ealing PCT, a special Language Focus group was held with 12 Armenian Senior Citizens and Carers aged 65-80 in Hayashen.
-The purpose of the group discussion was to obtain "Patient Feedback on Language, Interpreting Services".
-Following a brief presentation by Suky Johal from EPCT, CAIA CEO Misak Ohanian interpreted and explained the purpose of the focus group before Hrachik Sarian asked the agreed questions in both Armenian and English languages.
+CULTURAL ACTIVITIES & HEALTH TALKS FOR ARMENIAN SENIOR CITIZENS On 16 January 2009, on the initiative of Ealing PCT, a special Language Focus group was held with 12 Armenian Senior Citizens and Carers aged 65-80 in Hayashen.
+The purpose of the group discussion was to obtain "Patient Feedback on Language, Interpreting Services" Following a brief presentation by Suky Johal from EPCT, CAIA CEO Misak Ohanian interpreted and explained the purpose of the focus group before Hrachik Sarian asked the agreed questions in both Armenian and English languages.
 The answers and views expressed were subscribed and drafted into a report for EPCT to produce a final reports based on similar feedbacks from other minority ethnic communities in the borough.

-The conclusions and recommendations based on the experience of Armenian patients using the services were: - 1 Receptions staff needs to be more proactive in promoting availability of service. - 2 - Receptions staff and Health professionals need to be more aware about Armenians and their language and should provide the appropriate Armenian interpreter for each individual patient. - 3 - The font size of the Language Poster should be larger and more eye catching as it has not changed for many years.
-The location where the poster is displayed can be more prominent and should be checked regularly anonymously by EPCT. - 4 - Overall communication and speed should be improved between hospital/GP and patient to reduce unnecessary anxiety/stress with personal records used more efficiency in identifying language, transport and other needs. - 5 Greater engagement should take place with the Armenian community via CAIA, which has intimate knowledge / experience about this.
-This is vital in the light of the over-reliance of many older/disabled people on their adult children to help them access NHS services. - 6 The quality of CAIA's interpretation and advocacy service should be recognised and used more often as they are well known and trusted by the community/patients who regularly use its services, approach for advice and information.
-Other talks addressed at engaging Armenian Senior citizens, carers and those connected with them, which took place during the past 6 months included: "Cancer Screening Programmes" by Stella Ward - Ealing PCT Outreach Nurse Mentor on 30 January 2009 (see photo on right).
+The conclusions and recommendations based on the experience of Armenian patients using the services were:

+1- Receptions staff needs to be more proactive in promoting availability of service.

+2- Receptions staff and Health professionals need to be more aware about Armenians and their language and should provide the appropriate Armenian interpreter for each individual patient.
+3- The font size of the Language Poster should be larger and more eye catching/brighter as it has not changed for many years.
+The location where the poster is displayed can be more prominent and should be checked regularly anonymously by EPCT.
+4- Overall communication and speed should be improved between hospital/GP and patient to reduce unnecessary anxiety/stress with personal records used more efficiency in identifying language, transport and other needs.
+5- Greater engagement should take place with the Armenian community via CAIA, which has intimate knowledge/experience about this.
+This is vital in the light of the over-reliance of many older/disabled people on their adult children to help them access NHS services.
+6- The quality of CAIA's interpretation and advocacy service should be recognised and used more often as they are well known and trusted by the community/patients who regularly use its services, approach for advice and information.
+Other talks addressed at engaging Armenian Senior citizens, carers and those connected with them, which took place during the past 6 months included:

+◆"Cancer Screening Programmes" by Stella Ward - Ealing PCT Outreach Nurse Mentor on 30 January 2009 (above
-"NHS Brent's service user involvement process" presented by Mr Ralh Jiwan from NHS Brent Friday 27 February (see photo on right).

-"Prostate Cancer Awareness" by Caroline Mark, Volunteer Development Manager from The Prostate Cancer Charity on 27 March.
-"Community Mental Health for Older People" by Dr. Stephen Orleans Foli from West London Mental Health NHS Trust on 17 April.
-This resulted in CAIA organising a series of surgeries open to the public by appointment.
-"Ealing Community Advocacy Service" by Ann Owen MIND Ealing on 22 May.
-"Know your rights - Clear & practical consumer advice" by Nita Lewis from Consumer Direct London, Liaison Officer London Councils on Friday 29 May 2009 (see photo on right).
-"Cancer Awareness" by Deepa Masru and Damyanti Patel from Macmillan Cancer Support on Friday 12 June, 2009 (see photo on right).
+♦ "NHS Brent's service user involvement process" presented by Mr Ralh Jiwan from NHS Brent Friday 27 February (above photo) ◆"Prostate Cancer Awareness" by Caroline Mark, Volunteer Development Manager from The Prostate Cancer Charity on 27 March ◆"Community Mental Health for Older People" by Dr. Stephen Orleans Foli from West London Mental Health NHS Trust 17 April.
+This resulted on CAIA organising a series of surgeries open to the public by appointment \"Ealing Community Advocacy Service" Ann Owen MIND Ealing on 22 May.

+◆"Know your rights - Clear & practical consumer advice" by Nita Lewis from Consumer Direct London, Liaison Officer London Councils on Friday 29 May 2009. (above photo)

+"Cancer Awareness" by Deepa Masru and Damyanti Patel from Macmillan Cancer Support on Friday 12 June, 2009.

-On 20 February 2009 Armenian Senior Citizens marked St Vartan's Day and the heroic battle of Avarayr by singing and reciting poetry (see photo on right and below).
+On 20 February 2009 Armenian Senior Citizens marked St Vartan's Day and the heroic battle of Avarayr by singing and reciting poetry.
+(Photo of above & below)